tetris245/ULTRAbc/README.md

 Changes for future version

+* New commands:
-* New command: mapz (target) to give coordinates in the map for specified target (yourself when not specified)
+  - mapz (target) to give coordinates in the map for specified target (yourself when not specified)
+  - uset magictoys to enable/disable addition of vibes under locked chastity for trap mode in map rooms
-* Updated the xstatus bctw command
+* Updated the ustatus and xstatus bctw command